Data-Science-in-Mechanical-Engineering/mixed_precision_for_JAX/README.md

 ### Gradient Computation
 `mpx` provides function decorators for gradient calculations that summarize steps 3--9 in one function call.
 They have the same meaning and syntax as the corresponding decorators of `equinox`.
 This means, for an existing training pipeline, one can replace the calls of `equinox.filter_grad/filter_value_and_grad` with `mpx.filter_grad/filter_value_and_grad`
 - `filter_grad(func, scaling: loss_scaling.DynamicLossScaling, has_aux=False, use_mixed_precision=True)`: Transformation that computes the gradient of func with respect to its first argument using mixed precision with scaling, similar to `equinox.filter_grad`.
-The decorator works as follows:
+The transformed function then works as follows:
   1. If `use_mixed_precision` is True:
      - Casts all input arguments to half precision (float16/bfloat16)
      - Scales the function's output by `scaling`